 How Do I Register a Trademark?How Do I Register a Trademark?

 The U.S. Patent and Trademark Office (USPTO) reviews trademark applications and determines whether an application meets the requirements for federal registration.
-You can also establish rights in a mark based on legitimate use of the mark.
-However, owning a Federal trademark registration on the Principal Register provides several advantages, including the following:
+Federal registration on the Principal Register provides several advantages, including the following:

 - A legal presumption of the registrant's ownership of the mark and the registrant's exclusive right to use the mark nationwide on or in connection with the goods and/or services listed in the registration;